Negative-strand RNA virus: Replication and transcription

 Replication of −ssRNA genomes is executed by RdRp, which initiates replication by binding to a leader sequence on the 3'-end (usually pronounced "three prime end") of the genome.
 RdRp then uses the negative sense genome as a template to synthesize a positive-sense antigenome.
 When replicating the antigenome, RdRp first binds to the trailer sequence on the 3'-end of the antigenome.
 Thereafter, RdRp ignores all transcription signals on the antigenome and synthesizes a copy of the genome while using the antigenome as a template.
 Replication is executed while the genome is inside the nucleocapsid, and RdRp unveils the capsid and translocates along the genome during replication.
-As new nucleotide sequences are synthesized by RdRp, capsid proteins are assembled and encapsidate the newly replicate viral RNA.
+As new nucleotide sequences are synthesized by RdRp, capsid proteins are assembled and encapsidate the newly replicated viral RNA.

 Transcribing mRNA from the genome follows the same directional pattern as producing the antigenome.
-At the leader sequence, RdRp synthesizes a 5-'end (usually pronounced "five prime end") triphosphate-leader RNA and either, in the case of the subphylum Haploviricotina, caps the 5'-end or, in the case of the subphylum Polyploviricotina, snatches a cap from a host mRNA and attaches it to the viral mRNA so that the mRNA can be translated by the host cell's ribosomes.
+At the leader sequence, RdRp synthesizes a 5'-end (usually pronounced "five prime end") triphosphate-leader RNA and either, in the case of the subphylum Haploviricotina, caps the 5'-end or, in the case of the subphylum Polyploviricotina, snatches a cap from a host mRNA and attaches it to the viral mRNA so that the mRNA can be translated by the host cell's ribosomes.

 After capping the mRNA, RdRp initiates transcription at a gene start signal and later terminates transcription upon reaching a gene end signal.
 At the end of transcription, RdRp synthesizes a polyadenylated tail (poly (A) tail) consisting of hundreds of adenines in the mRNA's 3-end, which may be done by stuttering on a sequence of uracils.
 After the poly (A) tail is constructed, the mRNA is released by RdRp.
 In genomes that encode more than one transcribable portion, RdRp can continue scanning to the next start sequence to continue with transcription.

 Some −ssRNA viruses are ambisense, meaning that both the negative genomic strand and positive antigenome separately encode different proteins.
 In order to transcribe ambisense viruses, two rounds of transcription are performed: first, mRNA is produced directly from the genome; second, mRNA is created from the antigenome.
 All ambisense viruses contain a hairpin loop structure to stop transcription after the protein's mRNA has been transcribed.